fbpx

 One option is to use an app like TripData to capture how far you’ve traveled.
 Just apply the standard mileage rate, which incorporates expenses like gas and maintenance, and automate the process.

-Software and paper get along?
+Do software and paper get along?
 Yes, it’s true.
 If you’re used to keeping paper receipts, consider using QuickBooks.
 It’s easy: Take a picture of your paper receipts, input the image into QuickBooks, and the software migrates that information into your books.

 A simple, streamlined bookkeeping process makes periodic accounting (quarterly and annually) easier.